finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

 ## What's New
-- Fix: CGS Deep Links
-- Fix: Card Action Buttons
+- Cards: Peek at facedown

 ## Current Sprint
-- Cards: Peek at facedown
 - Networking: Add ability to enter direct IP for a networked game
 - Play Mode: Let cards stay in their location when dropped on card scroll areas
 - Play Mode: Pre-defined stack locations